The Encounter (The Twilight Zone): Plot

 In response to an insult from Fenton, Takamori describes his experience as a small child at Pearl Harbor.
 His father was a construction foreman who helped build the harbor.
 Takamori watched as the planes bombed the harbor, and his father with it.
 He first states his father tried to alert sailors to the attack, but then confesses that his father was actually a traitor who directed where the planes should drop the bombs.
 Seeing Takamori's guilt, Fenton tries to offer some comfort.
 The sword, however, appears to be dictating the course of the conversation, and soon Takamori accuses Fenton of being a murderer because he killed an unarmed man.
-Fenton defends himself by saying his orders were to take no prisoners, and he had been trained to think of Japanese as inhuman.
+Fenton defends himself by saying his orders were to take no prisoners.

 In a sudden depression, Fenton admits that he is unhappy with himself and what he has done.
 He has lost his job, his wife is leaving him, he is consumed with hostility and bigotry, and he coaxed Takamori into conversation because he does not want to be left alone.
 But Takamori, now thoroughly under the controlling influence of the sword, poises to kill Fenton.
 Fenton seizes him by his sword arm and overpowers him, and the samurai sword is dropped, wedging into the table supports, pointing upward.
 Going down to the floor to retrieve it, Fenton is then fatally impaled on the sword when Takamori pulls at his feet.
-Takamori takes the sword, shrieks "Banzai!" and jumps out the window, presumably to his death.
+Takamori takes the sword, shrieks "Banzai!" and jumps out the attic window, presumably to his death.

 Moments later, the first floor door slowly opens on its own.